 User Experience isn’t just about making interfaces “easy and engaging to use” – it’s about business.
-As expectations for mobile, web and interactive experiences rise, successful companies are no longer viewing UX as a nice-to-have, side-priority initiative.
+As expectations for mobile, web and interactive experiences continue to rise, successful companies are no longer viewing UX as a nice-to-have, side-priority initiative.
 They have embraced UX as a fundamental strategy to achieve their business goals.
-To create truly successful and engaging experiences, you need to understand their audience needs and motivations, the ecosystem in which the audience is interacting, and align those to the goals of your business.
+To create truly successful and engaging experiences, businesses must understand their users’ needs and motivations and be able to align those to the goals of the business.

 This growing strategic UX mindset has evolved alongside recent discussion in the UX industry around Agile/LeanUX thinking and practice.
 This is in part a recognition that the pace of business, and the UX methods that inform it, are evolving quickly.
 To keep up with the competition, flexible and pragmatic approaches to advancing UX are often required.

-Case in point: the market for UX skills has never been greater, with a noted talent shortage in 2013.
-So if you are looking to add or enhance UX skills to support your current role, trying to bring UXD into your organization, or considering the field of UX as a career-move, the Rutgers UXD Mini-Masters course is for you.
+If you are looking to add or enhance UX skills to support your current role, trying to bring UXD into your organization, or considering the field of UX as a new career, the Rutgers UXD course is for you.

-Led by a multi-disciplinary team of instructors from industry, business, and academia, you will learn everything from research techniques and design best practices to the underlying psychology and sociology that guides user design.
-You ‘learn by doing' in a simulated project team environment that progresses throughout the course week, enabling you to practice the techniques with direct coaching from instructors.
-As previous course attendees attest, you will learn how to apply UXD into your business using methods that are immediately transferable to your daily job.
+Led by a multi-disciplinary team of instructors from industry, business, and academia, you will learn everything from research techniques and best design practices to the underlying psychology and sociology that guides user-focused design.
+You will ‘learn by doing' in a highly interactive team environment that progresses throughout the week, enabling you to practice the techniques with direct coaching from instructors.
+You will leave the course thinking differently, with the knowledge of how to apply UXD into your business using methods that are immediately transferable to your daily job.